znhinson/SeniorProject/README.md

 6. Click **vgg_model.ipynb** file

-After the completion of these steps, run each block of code to implement the CHC Model
+After the completion of these steps, run each block of code to implement the CHC model

 ## User Tutorial